robert113289/Log-Collector/README.md

     - Right-click and select `Run 'LogCollectorApplication'`.

 6. **Access the Web Interface**:
+    - I've added a simple web interface to interact with the API in order to demo its capabilities, but it is not intended for production use.
      - Open a web browser and navigate to [http://localhost:8080](http://localhost:8080).